ArenCarpenter/Detecting_ALL_with_CNN/README.md

 # Detecting Acute Lymphoblastic Leukemia (ALL) with a Convolutional Neural Network

-Aren Carpenter
+**Aren Carpenter**

 DS Cohort 062220

 ### Repository Navigation

-- **001_Load_and_Clean_Images.ipynb** // From downloading images, split into folder hierarchy of normal and all subdirectories in train/test/validation superdirectories.
+- **001_Load_and_Clean_Images.ipynb**: From downloading images, split into folder hierarchy of normal and all subdirectories in train/test/validation superdirectories.
-- **002_Exploratory_Data_Analysis.ipynb** // Creating visualizations of representative images, mean images, and class imbalance, in addition to model visuals.
+- **002_Exploratory_Data_Analysis.ipynb**: Creating visualizations of representative images, mean images, and class imbalance, in addition to model visuals.
-- **003_Modeling.ipynb** // Script for utilizing AWS SageMaker training instances and accessing AWS S3 buckets for storing images.
+- **003_Modeling.ipynb**: Script for utilizing AWS SageMaker training instances and accessing AWS S3 buckets for storing images.
-- **Model_Scripts** // Directory for defining Keras model architectures as python scripts to be called in the Modeling.ipynb.
+- **Model_Scripts**: Directory for defining Keras model architectures as python scripts to be called in the Modeling.ipynb.

+One should run 001_Load_and_Clean_Images and 002_EDA in a local notebook to create directories locally for use in EDA, but one must use AWS Sagemaker for the 003_Modeling file to work.
+Individual models are run by calling a script from the Modeling_Scripts folder in the 003_Modeling file.

 The slide deck for this project can be found [here](https://docs.google.com/presentation/d/1lgJ2BSfsK7DATqfkMKr0cNbLKv_MyEpwrUyLg41oASc/edit?usp=sharing).